drupalgen/D7GenStack/README.md

   * puppetlabs-mysql
 * Apache2
   * mod-rewrite
-  * Local host created with the name of "http://d7gen.local.com", pointed at port 80.
-You can set up an entry in your local hosts file pointing d7gen.local.com to 192.168.200.100 to see the drupal installation in your local browser.
+  * Local host created with the server name of "d7gen.local.com", pointed at port 80.
+You can set up an entry in your local hosts file pointing d7gen.local.com to 192.168.200.100 to see the drupal installation in your browser.
 * mysql
 *   Drupal database "drupal", with user/password of
 * php5